Last updated in February 2016

-Bilateral relations between Germany and Haiti have traditionally been good but there is room for improvement.
+Bilateral relations between Germany and Haiti have traditionally been good and have recently gained in intensity.

 Germany supports the democratisation process in Haiti and contributes to the country’s stabilisation and development through bilateral development cooperation funding as well as via the European Development Fund and the UN budget.

 Priority areas of bilateral development cooperation with Haiti are agriculture, resource conservation, disaster preparedness, energy supply and HIV/AIDS prevention.

 Numerous German non-governmental organisations are active in Haiti.

 Though a poor country, Haiti is rich in culture.
 Haitian naive painting, music, handicrafts and literature are highly regarded beyond the country’s borders.
 As part of cultural relations, the Federal Foreign Office supports the German-Haitian Cultural Society, which offers German language courses with the assistance of the Goethe Institute.
 The German Embassy also organises and participates in cultural events, e.g. the annual International Jazz Festival in Port-au-Prince.